NVIDIA/grcuda/docs/grcuda.md

 ## Function Invocations

-Function invocations are evaluated inside grCUDA the return values are passed back to the host language.
-The argument expressions that can be used in grCUDA language strings are currently limited to literals and constant integer expressions.
-For general function invocation, first create a grCUDA expression that returns a [callable](#callables) back to the host language and then invoke the callable from the host language.
+Function invocations are evaluated inside GrCUDA the return values are passed back to the host language.
+The argument expressions that can be used in GrCUDA language strings are currently limited to literals and constant integer expressions.
+For general function invocation, first create a GrCUDA expression that returns a [callable](#callables) back to the host language and then invoke the callable from the host language.